-While not as well known as the Zodiac Killer or the Night Stalker, the Golden State Killer is one of California's creepy serial killers.
+While not as well known as the Zodiac Killer or the Night Stalker, the Golden State Killer is one of California's creepiest serial killers.
 Between 1976 and 1986, he committed at least 45 rapes, 12 murders, and 120 residential burglaries throughout California, and then disappeared without a trace.

 Who is the Golden State Killer?
 He preyed on women in their bedrooms, he was known to make disturbing phone calls to his victims, and stalked their homes to learn when they'd be home.
-Also called the East Area Rapist and the "Original Night Stalker," he took their personal possessions as trophies and sometimes even ate their food straight from the fridge.
+Also called the East Area Rapist and the "Original Night Stalker", he took their personal possessions as trophies and sometimes even ate their food straight from the fridge.
 In June 2016, coinciding with the 40th anniversary of the Golden State Killer's first attack, the FBI announced a national campaign to identify the killer with a $50,000 reward.

 He Bound, Threatened, Raped, And Murdered His Victims

 The Golden State Killer was known for tying his victims up - often with items found around the victim's own house.
 After binding them, he would brutally rape them before killing them.
-If the women weren't home alone, the Golden State Killer would often lead them into another room to assault them while their boyfriend or husband were bound by shoelaces face down on the floor.
+If the women weren't home alone, the Golden State Killer would often lead them into another room to assault them while their boyfriend or husband was bound by shoelaces, face down on the floor.

-Then he would put dishes, metal lids, or salt shakers on their backs, and threaten to come back and shoot him in the head or kill the woman if he heard them fall to the floor.
+Then, he would put dishes, metal lids, or salt shakers on their backs, and threaten to come back and shoot him in the head or kill the woman if he heard them fall to the floor.